Input UI

 UI Customization

-For example, if we strip MessageInputFlat down to its core pieces, the component return resembles the following snippet:
+For example, if we strip MessageInputFlat down to its core pieces and simplify it a bit, the component return resembles the following snippet:

 <QuotedMessagePreview />